-- Continue your exercise routine on your own or with a physical therapist. - Follow your instructions for wound care. - Drink plenty of liquids and eat healthy foods. - Take a stool softener or laxative if needed while taking narcotics for pain management.
+- Continue your exercise routine on your own or with physical therapy. - · Follow your instructions for wound care. - · Drink plenty of liquids and eat healthy foods. - Take a stool softener or laxative while taking narcotics for pain management.

-Signs and Symptoms to Report
+Signs and symptoms to report